anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 * total_amount: The total amount charged to passengers.
 Does not include cash tips.

 # 4. Databricks notebooks - review
+From the cluster, lets open up the notebooks, in the order below and review and run as needed.

 ### 1. 00-setup/mount-blob-storage.scala
 In this notebook, we will mount the blob storage account containers created in the setup rocess